 Risk- and regulatory-driven change programmes continue to intensify, and there are no signs of this trend abating in the short to medium terms.
 While many see this large-scale change as a problem, we see it as an opportunity – an opportunity to shine, to grow and to build trust.
-Learn more here.
+Read more about financial services risk and regulation here.

 Banking and capital markets CEOs confident about growth, while costs have to be cut further and faster than ever before

 Banking and capital markets CEOs are positively optimistic about their growth prospects in the year ahead.
 Less than half (40%) are very confident that they’ll achieve revenue growth over the coming 12 months, up from 31% last year.